Page 2 - Magento Guides

 Magento 2.4.6 Release Notes

 Magento gets better with each version.
 So 2.4.6. definitely has a lot to offer.
-Let's dive into the most important platform updates.
+Let's dive into the most important , performance, and usability updates.

 Platform